-The first is a set of Principles for an effective risk appetite framework (click here to access), following the recommendations in the FSB’s peer review on risk governance published in February 2013.
-The second is a consultative document on Guidance to supervisors on assessing the risk culture of financial institutions (click here to access).
+The first is a set of Principles (PDF 205 KB) for an effective risk appetite framework, following the recommendations in the FSB’s peer review on risk governance published in February 2013.
+The second is a consultative document on Guidance to supervisors on assessing the risk culture of financial institutions.

 These papers are directed primarily at the supervisors for systemically important financial institutions (SIFIs), not just banks.
 They are therefore relevant, to some extent, to all regulated financial institutions.
 However, in our view, senior management should start to benchmark themselves soon, as it seems likely that the messages for supervisors will be read across more generally.

 The risk appetite Principles can be used with immediate effect by supervisors as a basis for assessing firms’ risk appetite frameworks.

 Comments on the consultative document on assessing risk culture are due by 31 January 2014.

 This is important for financial institutions because: